shade40/Celadon/README.md

   .big:
     height: 3

-  # If part of a Row in the 'button-row' group, fill available width
+  # If part of a Row in the 'button-row' group, fill available width.
+  # '&' stands for the selector in the previous nesting layer, `Button`
+  # in this case.
   Row.button-row > &:
     width: null
 ```